-This annual report has been prepared on a going concern basis.
-In making this assessment, the Directors have considered the Trust's ability to meet its financial obligations over the next 12 months, using cash flow sensitivity analysis and having regard to debt maturities, funding requirements, operating cash earnings and available financing facilities.
-At 30 June 2023, \$62.9 million (30 June 2022: \$50.9 million) of financing resources were available to the Trust which are sufficient to cover short term liabilities.
+This financial report has been prepared on a going concern basis.
+In making this assessment, the Directors have considered the Trust's ability to meet its financial obligations over the next 12 months, using cash flow sensitivity analysis and having regard to maturities of interest bearing liabilities, funding requirements, operating cash earnings and available financing facilities.
+At 30 June 2024, \$77.0 million (30 June 2023: \$62.9 million) of financing resources were available to the Trust which are sufficient to cover short term liabilities.